ROBERT H. KELLY, AIA

-He plays music professionally and has been an ASCAP member 15 years.
+He plays music professionally and has been an ASCAP member for 15 years.

 casey B. hoffman, AIA, leed ga

 Casey attended Oklahoma State University and received a Bachelor of Architecture in 2010 with a minor in Architectural History Theory.
 In 2011, she moved to Arkansas and quickly fell in love with the Northwest Arkansas region.
-Her can-do attitude, attention to detail, and capacity to work on all aspects of all project types make her an integral part of the team at Core Architects.
+Her can-do attitude, attention to detail, and capacity to work on every aspect of all project types make her an integral part of the team at Core Architects.

 Along with the practice of architecture, Casey is passionate about her community.
 In 2018 Casey was re-appointed to the Board of Adjustments for a second term with the City of Fayetteville.
 She has served on multiple boards and committees including the American Institute of Architects Arkansas Board of Directors and most recently the Partners for Better Housing.

 A Missouri native, Holly received her Bachelor of Architectural Studies from the University of Missouri in 2007.
 She then earned her Master of Architecture at the University of Kansas in 2011.
 During her final year, Holly was a part of a competition studio where she and her classmates entered 8 design competitions around the world, including Miami, New York City, Canada, and Asia.